| Humanism and public education

 we can unite with the Evangelical Christians in the establishment of private schools,

+in which more full doctrinal religious instruction may be possible."
 No one can doubt that for the last 150 years the public schools have had that

 full and faithful experiment, and that the spiritual effect on Christian children